-Normally, the ripened seed pods have black seeds and are easy to pluck.
-Contrastingly, immature seed pods have white seeds and are often hard to pluck.
+Normally, the ripened seedpods have black seeds and are easy to pluck.
+On the other hand, immature seed pods have white seeds and are often hard to pluck.

 There are many ways to harvest.
 Commercial farming houses use Mechanical ways that include tools or machines.
 If you are plucking garden trees, you can do so with bare hands with proper Gear.

 Start harvesting from the stalk end and move up gradually.
 Ripened seed pods do not offer resistance.
 Hence, pluck only the seed pods that are easy to pull off.
 Leave the resisting ones to ripe on the trees.
 Collect the harvest in a clean and dry bucket.